Benjamin Milam: Texas Revolution

 In 1825, Milam and Arthur G. Wavell, an English general in the Mexican Army, became partners in a silver mine operation in Nuevo León.
 The two also obtained empresario grants in Texas.
 In 1829, Milam sought to organize a new mining company in partnership with David G. Burnet, but their efforts failed due to a lack of funds.
 Milam and Wavell's empresarial efforts also failed when their contract was canceled by the Mexican government for an insufficient supply of new citizens for their colony in Texas, following a new law passed in 1830.

 In 1835, Milam went to Monclova, the capital of Coahuila y Texas, to urge the new governor, Agustín Viesca, to send a land commissioner to Texas to provide settlers there with land titles.
-However, before Milam could leave the city, word arrived that Mexican President Antonio López de Santa Anna had overthrown the representative federal government and established a dictatorship.
+Before Milam could leave the city, though, word arrived that Mexican President Antonio López de Santa Anna had overthrown the representative federal government and established a dictatorship.
 Governor Viesca fled with Milam, but both were captured and imprisoned at Monterrey.
 Milam eventually escaped thanks to sympathetic jailers, who also supplied him with a horse.

 By chance, Milam encountered a company of Texian soldiers commanded by George Collinsworth, from whom he learned of the movement for independence in Texas.
 Milam joined them, helping to capture Goliad on October 10, 1835.
 He wrote: "I assisted Texas to gain her independence.
 I have endured heat and cold, hunger and thirst; I have borne losses and suffered persecutions; I have been a tenant of every prison between this and Mexico.
 But the events of this night have compensated me for all my losses and all my sufferings."